heat-health glossary

-The HIGH Horizons consortium considers this glossary as a global good, a resource for those working in both climate and health research to share related terminology and advance heat-health research.
-HIGH Horizons invites everyone to improve the definitions or to add relevant heat-health terms in GitHub.
+This glossary is a resource for those working in both climate and health research to share related terminology and advance heat-health research.

 Suggested citation: